-Yes, after your tour and visit, your student is welcome to set up a shadow day.
-You can set this up with, Ms. Heath, who can be reached at at (858) 874-4338 or by email at firstname.lastname@example.org.
-Appointments for shadow days can be made Monday through Friday.
 On a shadow day, you will be paired up with a current student ambassador from our school.
 On the morning of your shadow day, a member of our staff will greet you and introduce you to your student ambassador.
 The shadow day will give you a view of a typical day at SET including breaks, lunch and student interactions with peers and staff.
+At the end of the day, you will be taken back to the front office to sign out.
+At that time, you will have the opportunity to meet with the principal or another faculty member to ask any questions you may have.
 Please bring a lunch on shadow day.

 Yes, absolutely, after your tour and/or shadow day, we can put you in touch with parents whose students attend SET so you can get to know our community.